dinosoeren/walls.dev/content/project/iris-31/index.md

 *Excerpt from an early draft:*

+> YVON gets up and goes out the side door.
+>
-> "YVON gets up and goes out the side door.
-He is met by vast golden fields of wheat and corn.
+> He is met by vast golden fields of wheat and corn.
 Further in the distance, he sees two water towers atop a sunlit hill...
-To his right, ocean waves beat ominously against the shore."
+To his right, ocean waves beat ominously against the shore.

 As the project matured, the script became more focused on emotional resonance and participant agency, using VR’s unique capabilities to blur the lines between memory, dream, and reality.